Skip to content

 previous_period(fill_value=0.0)

-Returns the value from the previous time step.
-Equivalent to referencing the row above in a spreadsheet.
+Returns the value from the previous time step — the row above in a spreadsheet.

 af.last_month_premium = af.premium.projection.previous_period(fill_value=0.0)